dart-lang/sdk/docs/language/informal/instantiate-to-bound.md

 infer the omitted type arguments, e.g., for `List xs = [];`.*

-*When type inference is providing actual type arguments for a term _G_ on the form `qualified` which denotes a generic class or a parameterized type alias, instantiate to bound may be used to provide the value for type arguments where no information is available for inferring such an actual type argument.
+*When type inference is providing actual type arguments for a term _G_ on the form `typeName` which denotes a generic class or a parameterized type alias, instantiate to bound may be used to provide the value for type arguments where no information is available for inferring such an actual type argument.
 This document does not specify how inference interacts with